Arker123/RAIDers/README.md

 To discover molecular subtypes of ALS-associated genes and variants via clustering.

-2.1 Clustering Methods (Central Baseline)

-We first perform standard (non-federated) clustering as a baseline:
-- K-means clustering (K = 3-7 tested)
-- Hierarchical clustering (comparative analysis)

-Optimal cluster number is selected using:
-- Elbow method
-- Silhouette score

-# 2.2 Vertical Federated Clustering Implementation
+# 2.1 Vertical Federated Clustering Implementation

 Federated learning is introduced at the algorithmic level, not at raw data ingestion.